eligolf/affinity_chess/README.md

 - [X] Draw by 50 move rule

 # Other features
-- [X] Simple GUI with drag and drop piece movement.
+- [X] GUI with drag and drop piece movement.
 - [X] Start up window to set:
   - Start position FEN (optional)
   - Human or AI opponent.
   - Play as white or black.
   - AI level.
 - [X] Sound effects.

-Future implementation ideas:
-- [ ] Make the GUI larger to include printing e.g. AI evaluation and the current move log.
-Possibly change concept from Pygame to PySimpleGUI or some other more GUI friendly module.

 # AI
 The AI is based on a Negamax algorithm with the following features currently included: